Liutmantas/DEC-Project_2/README.md

 ---

-## Objective (INCOMPLETE)
+## Objective

-This is a data engineering pipeline that extracts, loads and transforms a single set of stock data from the [Alpha Vantage API](https://www.alphavantage.co/documentation/).
+The purpose of this project was to create a data engineering pipeline that extracts, loads and transforms a single set of stock data from the [Alpha Vantage API](https://www.alphavantage.co/documentation/) for use as a source in a BI tool of choice.

-The output of the pipeline could be used by data/business analysts, investment managers and other finance professionals, data and finance journalists alike, depending on the specific use case.

-## Source dataset (INCOMPLETE)
+## Source dataset

 The pipeline currently contains the following dataset:

-- [Foreign Exchange (FX) daily exchange rates](https://www.alphavantage.co/documentation/#currency-exchange) for a single company (IBM)
+- [Intraday](https://www.alphavantage.co/query?function=TIME_SERIES_INTRADAY&symbol=IBM&interval=5min&apikey=QB4Z8IGGKJNRB5Q1) for a single company (IBM)

-## Architecture (INCOMPLETE)
+## Architecture

 <p align="center">
   <img src="src/images/ELT.png" alt="arch" width="720px" height="480px">